 Elective surgery update

 Further to the Federal government’s announcement, Epworth is pleased to confirm a staged return of elective surgery in Victoria from Monday, 27 April 2020.
-This will enable our patients who need the most care to have the opportunity to access the treatment they require.

 In addition to urgent activity currently underway, we may also now undertake procedures in the following areas: